Nutzzz/SpinnakerAdventure/README.md

 Graphics in SAS games are either placed at the top in landscape orientation (often multiple small picture files at once), in fullscreen width with (typically) 40% of the screen height, or sometimes on one side of the screen in portrait orientation, with 45% of the screen width, in each case leaving a good amount of space for text. *Amazon* is laid out differently from the others because of its development history, and tends to use most of the screen for its pictures (`0xA0` for both height and width, or 160x160), which leaves much less room for text.

-The Tester Tool permits you to export all pictures to .PNG from the Apple II, Commodore 64, and IBM ports of all 8 games.
+The Tester Tool permits you to export all pictures from all 8 games to .PNG from each port (except MSX).
 You can also get a preview of an individual file with Sixel, if your terminal supports it (e.g. recent versions of [Windows Terminal](https://apps.microsoft.com/detail/9n0dx20hk701?hl=en-US&gl=US)), and if not, in ANSI block characters (though in that case they are likely to be cropped unless you shrink your font and/or enlarge your console size).
-Note that the Tester's list of graphics files attempts to remove files that aren't graphics files, but there may still be a few false positives.
+Note that the Tester's list of graphics files attempts to remove any non-graphics files, but there may be false positives.

-### Animations

-Some of the graphic files involve simple animations, some of which that are a series of pictures files, and some that appear to be compiled into a single file.
-I haven't yet done an analysis of those, but I'd like to convert these to an .APNG file.

 ### IBM PC/PCjr graphics format